metodi96/avax-tutorial-nft/README.md

 To sum up, in this tutorial we got familiar with the following concepts:

-1. We managed to create our very own ERC721 smart contract based on the Open Zeppelin implementation;
+1. We managed to create our very own ERC721 smart contract based on the Open Zeppelin implementation utilizing the Truffle framework;
 2. We extended this contract by including royalties;
 3. We created a marketplace where one could list their NFTs, cancel their listings or buy other NFTs;
-4. We learned how to test our smart contracts extensively using the integrated Mocha.js library;
+4. We learned how to test our smart contracts extensively using the integrated Mocha.js library in Truffle;
 5. We deployed our final contracts to the Fuji testnet;

 Last but not least, should you try to extend the smart contracts, here are some potential ideas:

-* For the Collectible.sol you could add more special properties for your NFTs should you want to use gamification;
+* For the **Collectible.sol** you could add more special properties for your NFTs should you want to use gamification;
-* For the Marketplace.sol you could implement the option to bid on an item;
+* For the **Marketplace.sol** you could implement the option to bid on an item;
 * Include an expiration date for a listing on the marketplace;

 Or literally anything else that comes to your mind.
+The opportunities are limitless :)